angeld287/google_do_follow_search/README.md

 <a href="https://example.com" rel="dofollow">Text</a>
 ```

+The server has the enpoint '/api/search' who makes a request to the google service "Custom Search JSON API".
+With this service we can return the result of a simple google search in json format.

 # Run Application with Docker

 In this session is explained how to up and down the containers of this application.